-The capitalization of the Subsidiary will be subject to both initial and ongoing requirements, which may vary depending on its size and expected book of business, and other factors.
+The capitalization of the Subsidiary will continue to be subject to both initial and ongoing requirements, which may vary depending on its size and expected book of business, and other factors.
 The Subsidiary will maintain a statutory contingency reserve as required by state insurance authorities.
 This reserve is essentially a "reservation of capital" that restricts dividend payments.
-The Bank represents that in most states, the contingency reserve is accumulated by retaining 50 percent of earned premiums each year.
-In most states, the Subsidiary may make withdrawals from the contingency reserves to the extent that losses exceed 35 percent of earned premiums in any year.
+The Bank represents that in most states, the contingency reserve is accumulated by retaining 50 percent of earned premiums each year.11 The Bank also understands that, in most states, the Subsidiary may make withdrawals from the contingency reserves to the extent that losses exceed 35 percent of earned premiums in any year.

 Also, the OCC requires that national banks hold capital commensurate with the level and nature of all the risks of their business, including the operation of operating subsidiaries.
 If the OCC determines that the Bank's capital levels do not adequately protect the Bank from any risks of the reinsurance business of its Subsidiary, the OCC may use its authority under 12 C.F.R.
-Part 3 to require the Bank to maintain additional capital.
-The Bank has made a commitment to evaluate the risks presented by the Subsidiary's reinsurance activities and to maintain
+Part 3 to require the Bank to maintain additional capital.12 The Bank has made a commitment to evaluate the risks presented by the Subsidiary's reinsurance activities and to maintain appropriate levels of capital for the Bank and the Subsidiary.
+The Bank represents that it will have in place management information systems that will enable the Bank, and the OCC as part of its supervision of the Bank, to monitor, on a quarterly basis, the amount of the Bank's risk-based capital and the amount of reinsurance risk in force at the Subsidiary to verify that the level of Bank capital is sufficient to support the risk.
+Moreover, the Bank represents that the Subsidiary will establish and maintain adequate contingency and specific case basis reserves as required under the reinsurance agreements with the account balance supported by an analysis of the appropriate factors.